wpotiant/sonar-examples/README.md

 ## SonarQube Plugins

-The directory /plugins contains the most frequent kinds of plugins:
+The directory /plugins contains the most frequent kinds of custom plugins:
- * Extensions of rule engines like Java and JavaScript
+ * Extensions of rule engines like Java, JavaScript and PHP
  * Define a new metric, compute measures and display them in web app

-## SonarQube Web Service API

-The directory /ws contains project samples using the SonarQube web service API.